pypy/pypy.org/posts/2025/01/state-of-tracing.md

 Later [Truffle](https://dl.acm.org/doi/abs/10.1145/2509578.2509581) came along and made a method-based meta-JIT using partial evaluation work.
-However Truffle (and [Graal]()) has had significantly more people working on it and much more money invested.
-In addition, it at first required a quite specific style of [AST-based interpreters](https://dl.acm.org/doi/10.1145/2384577.2384587) (in the last few years they have also started supporting bytecode-based interpreters).
+However Truffle (and [Graal](https://www.oracle.com/java/graalvm/)) has had significantly more people working on it and much more money invested.
+In addition, it at first required a quite specific style of [AST-based interpreters](https://dl.acm.org/doi/10.1145/2384577.2384587) (in the last few years they have also added support for bytecode-based interpreters).

 It's still my impression that getting similar results with Truffle is [more